 TruSmile charges just $299 for a single arch, and $499 for both arches.
-In fact, TruSmile shares the honor of industry lowest pricing with another company, Alpha Veneers.
+In fact, TruSmile is one of the most affordable snap-on veneers out there.

 They also include some extras in your veneers package.
 For $499 (or $299 for single-arch veneers), you get the impression kit, the veneers, shipping for all products, and a container for the veneers.
 The only extra expense is if you request an express order, which costs an additional $145 and means TruSmile will make your veneers within two weeks of receiving your impressions, assuming they are suitable.